Setting income eligibility levels for local housing programs

 - In still other cases, the nature of the program may play a role in determining how deep the affordability that can be provided.
 Inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
 Also referred to as inclusionary housing. programs, for example, generally provide a modest level of affordability (e.g., down to 80 percent or 60 percent of AMI), but not lower, because such programs only produce units when development is financially feasible.
 When deeper levels of affordability are required by a local policy, developments may not be financially feasible or may be able to produce only a small number of affordable units.

-Before deciding on an income level at which to target a new housing program or policy, it’s important to be aware of all of the resources provided through existing programs.
-These programs may be offered by the municipality, the local housing authority, the State, or private housing providers.
+Before deciding on an income level at which to target a new housing program or policy, it is important to be aware of all of the resources provided through existing programs.
+These programs may be offered by the locality, the local housing authority, the county, the State, or private housing providers.
 A table that shows the full array of existing programs, the number of units offered by each program, and the income levels they target, can be helpful in providing this context.
-Comparing the resources currently available to households at different income levels with the needs of households at each level can help cities determine the income levels at which assistance is most needed.
+Comparing the resources currently available to households at different income levels with the needs of households at each level can help localities determine the income levels at which assistance is most needed.

 Funding issues include both the limited availability of locally controlled funding for housing and any limitations imposed by federal or state resources that a municipality is considering using to fund the program.
 Given the limited availability of funding, some may argue that locally controlled funds should go only to meet the most severe housing needs, while others may argue that such funds be used primarily in ways that leverage larger funding streams (such as by providing gap funding to help housing providers qualify for state awards of Low Income Housing Tax Credits).
 Still others may argue for targeting households with somewhat higher incomes in order to increase the number of people served.

-The policy and political issues will vary from city to city but could include, for example:
+The policy and political issues will vary from locality to locality but could include, for example:

 - Concerns that a lack of affordable housing for moderate-income households is making it difficult for local businesses to recruit and retain qualified workers

-- Concerns about the growing number of homeless families entering shelters because they lack access to affordable housing
+- Concerns about the growing number of families experiencing homelessness who enter shelters because they lack access to affordable housing

 - An interest in ensuring that rental developments serve households with a mix of incomes in order to deconcentrate poverty